Skip to main content

 About Us

-Discover the fascinating world of our multidisciplinary research group, passionately dedicated to the study of genetics, genomics, and the breeding of blueberries.
-At the heart of our work lies a harmonious blend of traditional and modern plant breeding, comparative genomics, and quantitative genetics, all supported by the cutting-edge fields of genomics and bioinformatics.
 Our mission?
 To uncover the molecular foundations behind the intricate traits of cultivated and wild blueberries, using the latest sequencing technologies to decode the genomes and transcriptomes of various Vaccinium species.

 Our research canvas spans a diverse array of topics, from the intricate dance of plant-microbe interactions to the relentless pursuit of insect and virus resistance.
 We delve into the secrets of fruit development and ripening processes, as well as the critical factors that influence fruit firmness, enabling efficient mechanical harvest.
-To decode the genetic mysteries behind these traits, we employ a combination of map-based and candidate gene strategies, with the ultimate aim of identifying and, perhaps, cloning the genes responsible for these remarkable attributes.
+To decode the genetic mysteries behind these traits, we employ a combination of map-based and candidate gene strategies, with the ultimate aim of identifying and cloning the genes responsible for these remarkable attributes.

 Our roots run deep, tracing back to an enduring program that began approximately 70 years ago at NCSU.
 Today, our primary breeding endeavors unfold at our research station in Castle Hayne, NC, and at the Ideal Tract farm, just a stone’s throw from HCRS-CH.
 Inside the greenhouses of HCRS-CH and the Marye Anne Fox Science Teaching Laboratory Greenhouse, we meticulously carry out controlled crosses.
 The resulting progenies find their first home in flats, nurturing them until they are robust enough to be transplanted into small pots and eventually the open field.
-For the molecular aspects of our work, you’ll find our state-of-the-art breeding laboratory nestled in Kilgore Hall, on the northern campus of Raleigh, NC, where we harness the power of marker-assisted selection and sequence analyses.
+For the molecular aspects of our work, you’ll find our state-of-the-art breeding laboratory in Kilgore Hall, on the northern campus of Raleigh, NC, where we harness the power of marker-assisted selection and sequence analyses.

 Meet the PI, Dr. Hudson Ashrafi